rezarajan/sdc-behavioral-cloning/report.md

 * Contrast Limited Adaptive Histogram Equalization (CLAHE): reduces the effect of lighting changes in the model
 * Grayscaling: from testing, color images do not necessarily improve model performance, and grayscaling helps to reduce model size
 * Image scaling: to further reduce model size (and the number of parameters to train) the image is downscaled, while maintaining its aspect ratio

+These filters are also added to the drive.py file to process each frame before model prediction.

 ---
 #### 2. Attempts to reduce overfitting in the model